 Timing is Crucial

-While Medicaid does cover some long-term care expenses like in-home care and long term care provided in a nursing facility, you will need to demonstrate a clinical need for those services to qualify.
-An elder care lawyer can help you gather the necessary documentation to prove your need for long-term care services and also ensure you fill out the application correctly.
+While Medicaid does cover some long-term care expenses like in-home care and long-term care provided in a nursing facility, you will need to demonstrate a clinical need for those services to qualifying.
+An elder care lawyer can help you gather the necessary documentation to prove your need for long-term care services and prepare and manage the application process correctly.

 Finding an Elder Law Attorney

 If you are applying for federal and state Medicaid benefits, it makes sense to speak with a Medicaid attorney in Montgomery County, PA.
 Elder law attorney Rob Slutsky has been advocating for the legal needs of seniors for almost 30 years and he can assist you with your Medicaid application or with any other elder law needs you may have.

 With offices in Montgomery County, Chester County, and Delaware County, PA, and zoom consultations available, it is convenient to get the legal advice you need no matter where you live in the area.